Guides

 - Men and women who have been sentenced and are awaiting the transfer to another facility.

 Local government (county or city offices) operates and maintains jails.
-Jail is intended as a temporary housing of criminals until they are released or moved to a prison.
+Jail is intended as temporary housing for criminals until they are released or moved to a prison.
 Some inmates are there for only a few days until sentencing.
 A good example is people guilty of DUIs or public fighting.
 Jails may even temporarily house mentally ill or homeless individuals until more suitable; permanent arrangements can be made.
 Jails usually have a revolving door of numerous inmates coming in and out on a single day.
 These people are called detainees.
+When you are booked in jail, the process involves several steps aimed at documenting your entry into the facility and establishing your identity within the system.

 How Long Do You Stay in Jail Before Going to Prison?